nkrkv/xod/docs/tutorial/10-math/README.md

 Turn the potentiometer knob.
 The LED on port 11 will reach the maximum brightness with a half-turn of the knob.
-This happens because the `multiply` node multiplied the values of `X` and `Y` and transferred them to the `PROD` pin.
-As `Y` was set to 2 in the Inspector, the value of the pot node doubles before reaching the `LUM` pin of LED2.
+This happens because the `multiply` node multiplied the values of `X` and `Y`, and transferred them to the `PROD` pin.
+As `Y` was set to 2 in the Inspector, the value of the `pot` node doubles before reaching the `LUM` pin of LED2.

-In `xod/core`, you will find nodes for any mathematical calculations.
+In `xod/core`, you will find nodes for different mathematical and trigonometric calculations.

-(TODO: add to the project)

 Try other operators like `add`, `subtract`, `divide`.
 When ready proceed to the [next lesson](../11-servo/).